Blueberry17/advent-of-code-2024/README.md

 14. Complexity is king.
 15. Rather than checking every case, try to break your program.
 16. Thank you 2023 day 17!
+17. I need to learn how to reverse hashing functions...